sameeridris/README-generator/README.md

 ## Questions

-If you have questions, issues, or suggestions regarding this project, feel free to reach out to me through my GitHub profile or my Email.
+If you have questions, issues, or suggestions regarding this project, feel free to reach out to me through my GitHub profile: https://github.com/sameeridris or my Email: sameeridris610@gmail.com